Secure File Handling

 By Davy Rogers

-Never trust metadata
+Never trust the metadata

 import magic